leeper/surveycourse/Lessons/Week11.md

      - SRS, proportional allocation stratified sampling, opt-in samples
    - Disproportionate, cluster, and multi-stage sampling produce varying selection probabilities
      - Analysis has to involve weighted data
-     -
    - Sampling design is not the only reason to weight
      - Undercoverage in our sampling frame
      - Intentional oversamples of particular subpopulations
      - Missing data (unit nonresponse, item nonresponse, breakoff, attrition)
      - Nonprobability sample is not descriptively representative
    - Kinds of weighting
-     - Ratio adjustment
      - Selection probabilities (i.e., sampling design)
      - Nonresponse
      - Poststratification
    - Weighting for nonresponse
+     - Requirements
-     - Requires missing at random assumption
+       - Missing at random assumption
+       - Some information about nonrespondents
-     - Similar to mean or random imputation of missing data
+     - Similar in some sense to mean or random imputation of missing data
+     - Two methods
+       - "Weighting classes"
+       - "Propensity subclassification"
+   - Poststratification weights
+     - Like stratification in a sampling design
+     - Identify strata and weight observations within each strata so sample matches population
+     - Basis for inference in non-probability samples
+       - Because selection probabilities are unknown, can only weight for nonresponse and poststratification
+       - This makes a face-value representative dataset
+     - Limitations
+       - What features do we know about the population as a whole?
+Can only poststratify if variables in population and sample
+       - Only weights for representativeness on specified variables
+   - Consequences
+     - Weighting can affect sampling variances (and thus Standard Errors)
+     - Size of effect depends on data, but one can assume that variance increases with weighting

+   - Adaptive design
+     - Monitor response rates during data collection
+     - Adapt data collection efforts to minimize sampling variances accordingly
+     - That may require weighting calculations at intermediate stages of data collection

  - Coding
    - Types